yzjedu/cs151-lab7-harry_cooper/algorithm.md

 # Purpose: Calculate the cost based on the input of width, length, and floor type
-# Determine user package type Name: calculate_room_cost
+# Name: calculate_room_cost
 # Parameters:  width, length, flooring_type
 # Algorithm:
 # 1) Based on the input of the floor type set the correct cost corresponding to the floor type
 # 2) calculate the area room by multiplying the width and length
 # 3) multiply the area by the cost of the floor type
 # 4) return the cost
 #
-# Purpose: check if the input of width or length is
+# Purpose: check if the input of width or length is a real number
-# Determine user package type Name: check_float
+# Name: check_float
 # Parameters: val
 # Algorithm:
 # 1) check if the input value is a real number